ropensci-archive/bomrang/README.md

   [report any issues or bugs](https://github.com/ropensci/bomrang/issues).

 -   License:
-    - All code is licenced MIT
+    - All code is licensed MIT

     - All data is copyright Australia Bureau of Meteorology, BOM Copyright Notice <br /><http://reg.bom.gov.au/other/copyright.shtml>